-Thai Curly Coconut Curry Noodles are LIGHTNING FAST with mushrooms, coconut milk, curry powder and chili sauce.
-When you need a quick fix for dinner and you love spicy Asian noodles – this is your go to.
+5 Minute Coconut Curry Noodles are a LIGHTNING FAST dish with mushrooms, coconut milk, curry powder and chili sauce.
+When you need a quick fix for dinner and you love spicy noodles – this is your go-to recipe.

 I developed this dish after reading a recipe on the website of one of my favorite chef personalities – Sam the Cooking Guy.
 He’s a bundle of crazy fun and very entertaining.
 Plus he makes simple, delicious food.
 His recipe for Thai Curry Noodle Soup is tops on my yum-o-meter!